 The Conservatives won.
 The free trade agreement with Canada went into effect.
-Nobody hears much any more about sovereignty
+Nobody hears much any more about sovereignty in connection with free trade agreements in Canada.

-In other words, I do not know all of the operations of NAFTA, but what I think NAFTA has done is to bring into the open the shortcomings of basic economic and structural policies in Mexico-not macro-economic policy, but structural policy-that need correction.
+In other words, I do not know all of the operations of NAFTA, but what I think NAFTA has done is to bring into the open the shortcomings of basic economic and structural policies in Mexico not macro-economic policy, but structural policy-that need correction.
 If that is not done, none of the other solutions we have talked about will matter.